velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - Business cards
 - Other print stuff - invoices, headed paper etc?

 The principal expression of a brand identity for a business with a digital focus is almost inevitably going to be a website.
-An online portfolio is a space that can be dedicated to telling a single story, or set of linked stories, which show off
+An online portfolio is a space that can be dedicated to telling a single story, or set of linked stories, which show off skills and

 SEO: There are whole businesses built around search engine optimisation — the practice of adjusting a website's content to make it appear as high as possible in search engine results (principally Google, which remain by far the most popular).
 While there are general good practices that all sites can and should follow, given the importance of referrals and personal contacts that has been repeatedly shown, [hasn't it?] and the relatively niche, non-geographic nature of the creative technology industry, traffic from search engines is going to be both minimal and unlikely to lead to easy conversions.

 ####Benchmarking
-Before any branding project can begin there is a research phase — the current brand identity and its applications needs to be assessed to establish how effective it is, before a solution can be proposed.
+Before any branding project can begin there is a research phase — the current brand identity and its applications needs to be assessed to establish how effective it is, before a solution can be proposed (Hall 2013, pp.215-219).

 The presence in question has only had a couple of opportunities to be effective, the most significant being the summer of 2013, as part of a successful application for an internship with the branding agency Lambie-Nairn.
 David Stockfis, who is now a freelance designer but was the design director at Lambie-Nairn in charge of the project, provided some valuable feedback: